 Overview

-The Application Guard feature will terminate specific programs of your choice when you lose VPN connection unexpectedly.
+In case the VPN unexpectedly disconnects, Application Guard will terminate specific programs of your choice.

 Windows